Law & Order: Special Victims Unit: Critical reception

 Law & Order: Special Victims Unit has been well-received among critics.
 The show holds an average score of 88% on Rotten Tomatoes.
 Metacritic gives a score of 66%, from 25 critics review.

 In 2014, over 14 years after the show's debut, Joshua Alston of The A.V.
-Club wrote it that "while SVU isn't yet television's best cop show, it’s absolutely its most improved, and that uptick in quality is all the more admirable given that, as the only L&O game in town, it could have just as easily embraced predictability rather than injecting a risky new energy".
+Club wrote it that "while SVU isn't yet television's best cop show, it's absolutely its most improved, and that uptick in quality is all the more admirable given that, as the only L&O game in town, it could have just as easily embraced predictability rather than injecting a risky new energy".

 In 2023, SVU ranked No. 56 in Variety's 100 Greatest TV Shows of All Time.
 Daniel D'Addario wrote that "Law & Order: Special Victims Unit" redefined the police drama.
 By focusing on sex crimes, the series has given voice to sexual assault survivors in a way that had never been done before on TV.
 Although difficult to watch at times, SVU's stories have pushed the culture to unpack the meaning of consent and guided survivors toward support.
-After 24 seasons as Olivia Benson, Mariska Hargitay has become a cultural icon and the longest-running live-action character in a primetime series."
+After 24 seasons as Olivia Benson, Mariska Hargitay has become a cultural icon and the longest-running live-action character in an American primetime series."